Audio-Technica: Company history

-Audio-Technica was established in 1962 in Shinjuku, Tokyo, Japan, by Hideo Matsushita as a phonograph cartridge manufacturer.
-Its first products were the AT-1 and the AT-3 MM stereo phono cartridges.
-Business rapidly developed, and Audio-Technica expanded into other fields.
-The headquarters and factory moved in 1965 to the current address in Naruse, Machida, Tokyo.
+Audio-Technica was established in 1962 in the Shinjuku district of Tokyo, Japan, by Hideo Matsushita as a phonograph cartridge manufacturer.
+Its first products were the AT-1 and the higher-end AT-3 MM stereo phono cartridges.
+Business rapidly developed, with the company starting to deliver cartridges to domestic audio manufacturers, and Audio-Technica expanded into other fields.
+The headquarters and factory moved to the current address in Naruse, Machida, Tokyo in 1965.
+In 1966, a test record entitled Moving Pulse (AT-6601) was released to help prove Audio-Technica's quality.
+In 1967, the company made a technological advance, releasing the AT-35X as the first ‘VM’ type stereo cartridge.
+This design increased growth in global exports, and the patent was extended across Switzerland, Canada, the UK, US, and West Germany.
 In 1969, the company began exporting phono cartridges worldwide and launched the first microcassette recorders.

 In 1972, Audio-Technica established its US arm in Fairlawn, Ohio, and started shipping VM phono cartridges to European manufacturers.
-In 1974, the company developed its first headphones, the AT-700 series, launched the same year.
-The AT-800 series of microphones were introduced in 1978, and in the same year, the UK establishment in Leeds began operation.
+In 1974, the company developed its first headphones, the AT-700 series, which launched the same year.
+In 1977, celebrating its 15-year anniversary, Audio-Technica released second-generation models of dynamic headphones in the ATH-3, ATH-4, and ATH-5.
+That same year, the company developed and released the dual moving-coil MC-type AT-34 stereo cartridge.
+The AT-800 series of microphones were introduced in 1978, moving Audio-Technica into the commercial microphones market, and in the same year, the UK establishment in Leeds began operation.

-In the 1980s, with the growth in digital music formats threatening their core business of phonograph cartridges, Audio-Technica begun a period of diversification.
+In the 1980s, with the growth in digital music formats threatening its core business of phonograph cartridges, Audio-Technica began a period of diversification.
 Employee suggestions were solicited, with sushi machines among the ideas selected for further development.

 In 1984, Audio-Technica introduced the ASM50 Nigirikko, a nigiri-forming appliance for home kitchens, which incorporated a turn-table like mechanism to deposit the nigiri onto.
 The market success of this product led the company to develop a range of sushi machinery for commercial and industrial use.
 Audio-Technica remains one of the largest manufacturers of sushi machines globally today, with products marketed under the brand AUTEC.